TRUSTEES

 Father Rozier’s research focuses on how health care organizations respond to new reimbursement programs and the role that moral argumentation plays in health policy discourse.
 His peer-reviewed work has been published in JAMA Surgery, Milbank Quarterly, American Journal of Public Health, and American Journal of Bioethics, among others.
 He is also a regular contributor on matters of public health and health policy to America and Health Progress, a publication of Catholic Health Association.

 Father Rozier serves on the board of directors and as president/chair of the sponsor board for SSM Health, a mid-sized Catholic health system with ministries in Wisconsin, Illinois, Missouri, and Oklahoma.
 He also serves on the board of members for Loyola Academy, a nativity-style middle school in St. Louis.
-He is the co-director of the Catholic Health Executive Institute, a program sponsored by Catholic Health Association to prepare executives for leading a Catholic health ministry.
-Many of CHA’s documents, including the recommendations for international immersion trips and the incorporation of social determinants of health into organizational strategy, have been authored by Father Rozier.
+He has authored many documents of the Catholic Health Association, including the recommendations for international immersion trips and the incorporation of social determinants of health into organizational strategy.
 He is a regular speaker on matters of ethics, population health, and Catholic identity for hospital boards and clinical leadership.
-As part of his ministry at Saint Louis University, Father Rozier serves as chaplain for the athletic department.
+As part of his ministry at Saint Louis University, Father Rozier serves as chaplain for the athletics department.

 Father Rozier earned an undergraduate degree in chemistry from Saint Louis University, a master of health science from Johns Hopkins University, a master of divinity and a licentiate in sacred theology from Boston College, and a doctorate in health management and policy from the University of Michigan.